os-adv-dev/cordova-plugin-inappbrowser/README.md

 # cordova-plugin-inappbrowser

+### OutSystems PS changes
+- Changed flag to allow Back and Forward Navigation Gestures for iOS

-:warning: This plugin is SUPPORTED by OutSystems.
-Customers entitled to Support Services may obtain assistance through Support.
+:warning: This plugin is NOT SUPPORTED by OutSystems

 You can show helpful articles, videos, and web resources inside of your app.
 Users can view web pages without leaving your app.